risingwavelabs/dbt_rw_nexmark/README.md

 ### What is this repo

+This is a self-contained playground dbt project for RisingWave featuring comprehensive examples of:

+- **Nexmark benchmark queries** as materialized views
+- **Zero downtime rebuilds** for production deployments
+- **Wide table patterns** with tagged examples
+- **Incremental models** for streaming data processing
+- **Various materializations**: tables, views, sinks, and sources
+- **CI/CD integration** with automated testing

-This is a self-contained playground dbt project for RisingWave and we assume you have already depolyed RisingWave successfully in your environment.
+We assume you have already deployed RisingWave successfully in your environment.

 ### Models structure

 ```
 models
 └── example
-    ├── dbt_packages
-    ├── nexmark_query (define materialized_views, which is an alternative of the incremental model in risingwave)
+    ├── incremental (incremental models for streaming data)
+    ├── nexmark_query (materialized views for benchmark queries)
-    ├── sink (define sinks in risingwave dbt)
+    ├── sink (sinks for data export)
-    ├── source (define sources in risingwave dbt)
+    ├── source (source definitions)
-    ├── table(define tables with indexes in risingwave dbt)
+    ├── table (tables with indexes)
+    ├── table_with_connector (tables with external connectors)
+    ├── view (standard views)
-    ├── table_with_connector (define a table with connector in risingwave dbt)
+    ├── wide_table (wide table example with tags)
-    └── view (define views in risingwave dbt)
+    └── zero_downtime (zero downtime rebuild examples)
 ```

 ### Run dbt